 What Works Well

-• Isolated message streams by design.
-Postmark uses dedicated Message Streams to separate transactional and broadcast traffic at the infrastructure level.
-Each stream maintains its own reputation and delivery metrics, reducing cross-impact risk without requiring multiple IPs or subaccounts, which simplifies setup for teams managing different email types.
+• Isolated message streams.
+Postmark separates transactional and broadcast traffic at the infrastructure level, giving each stream independent reputation and metrics without requiring multiple IPs or subaccounts.

 • Configurable log retention.
-Postmark stores full message content, metadata, and delivery events for 45 days by default, with configurable retention ranging from 7 up to 365 days.
-This is significantly more extensive than typical short-term activity logs, enabling deeper debugging, auditing, and historical performance analysis.
+Message content, metadata, and delivery events can be stored from 7 to 365 days, supporting debugging, auditing, and historical analysis.

 Where it Falls Short